formsandflows/PACo/Components/PACo_DetailsList_C.md

 | Font | The font. |
 | TextBlockHeight | The height of the title and of the subtitle. |

-All records have the same height and is defined as 2 times the TextBlockHeight plus the Body Height.
+All detail list items have the same height and is defined as 2 times the TextBlockHeight plus the Body Height.

 | Situation | Description |
 | :--- | :--- |